 As is often the case in a small town, Alta doesn't have a public transportation system that people use for their commute.

-The citizens of Alta are very well educated compared to the average community in the nation: 38.36% of adults in Alta have a bachelor's degree or even advanced degree.
+The education level of Alta citizens is very high relative to the national average among all cities (21.84%): 38.36% of adults in Alta have a bachelor's degree or even advanced degree.

 The per capita income in Alta in 2022 was $77,224, which is wealthy relative to California and the nation.
 This equates to an annual income of $308,896 for a family of four.